sgdevmane/interview-guide/markdowns/ngrx/ngrx-questions.md

 ## Table of Contents

-1. [How do you handle optimistic UI updates using NgRx Effects?](#q1-how-do-you-handle-optimistic-ui-updates-using-ngrx-effects) <span class="advanced">Advanced</span>
+1. [What is the difference between NgRx Global Store and NgRx ComponentStore?](#q1-what-is-the-difference-between-ngrx-global-store-and-ngrx-componentstore) <span class="beginner">Beginner</span>
 2. [How do you prevent selector re-computation when using arguments (props)?](#q2-how-do-you-prevent-selector-re-computation-when-using-arguments-props) <span class="advanced">Advanced</span>
 3. [How do you manage local component state using NgRx ComponentStore?](#q3-how-do-you-manage-local-component-state-using-ngrx-componentstore) <span class="intermediate">Intermediate</span>
 4. [How do you implement the Facade pattern with NgRx to hide store complexity?](#q4-how-do-you-implement-the-facade-pattern-with-ngrx-to-hide-store-complexity) <span class="intermediate">Intermediate</span>